fstendel/wildflyswarm-microservice-example/README.md

 # Wildfly swarm sample application

-Project used for practicing and demonstratig the usage of Wildfly-Swarm.
+Project used for practicing and demonstrating the usage of Wildfly-Swarm.

 ## Prerequisites
 * Java 1.8 or higher